kedamaian/swsyafiq/_posts/2018-07-03-sejarah-khazaria-ii-kesimpulan.md

  I'm from muscle shoals and my grandmother told me stories about Antarctica bein the most important continent and a huge chunk of human history is under the ice there﻿

 al amaq/ Dabiq

+ It has been proven that the south pole has been TROPICAL 5 times in the last 13 million years based on evidence found in core samples.
+There is no doubt in my mind that the continent has been inhabited.
+There is no doubt in my mind that megalithic structures exist there.
+There is no doubt in my mind that the facts rewrite the history of mankind.
+We may never no the facts because of international governmental conspiracy to conceal the truth.﻿